 How many instruments did you have?

 It is much easier to defend against this charge if you have a single counterfeit $20 bill among a dozen legitimate ones, than if you have half a dozen fake credit or debit cards.
 New York law says that if you have at least two forged debit or credit cards, the judge can instruct the jury that they may legally conclude you knew they were forged and that you possessed them with the intent to deceive or defraud.
 Obviously, this makes your defense much harder.
 This is why it is critical to have a good lawyer who can help you.

 If you attempted to pass the forged instruments, and were subsequently arrested, you may not have a defense here.
 But if you were searched by police after being stopped for another reason, you may be able to claim an illegal search.
 This is something that you would definitely need to discuss thoroughly with your lawyer.

 However the charge came about, it’s important to discuss the details of the situation in full with your lawyer.
-They can only mount the best defense if they know everything.
+They can only mount the defense if they know everything.
 Remember that what you tell your lawyer remains between you and your lawyer.
 Be completely honest and open, and heed your lawyer’s advice.

 May 17, 2018

 Spodek Law is a great firm.
 They are super pragmatic